ethnosdev/memorize_scripture/docs/docs/making-changes/making-changes.md

 ![verse view menu](img/verse-menu.png)
 </div>

 Press **Reset due date**.
 This will make the third verse new again, as if you had just entered it and never practiced it before.
-This is useful if you accidentally mark a verse as OK or Easy before you're ready.
+This is useful if you accidentally mark a verse as Good before you're ready.

 ## Deleting verses